What does it mean when OTTO is "enabled"?

 CDN or browser caching

-💡 Pro Tip: After a bulk deploy, clear your browser cache or use an incognito window to verify live rendering.
+💡 Pro Tip: After a bulk deploy, clear your browser cache or open a new incognito window to verify live rendering.

 Fixes stay live as long as the OTTO Pixel is active and your subscription is valid.